 How to Look for a New Job While You Are Furloughed

-However, according to one estimate, 42% of recent layoffs and furloughs could become permanent.
-And the longer the pandemic persists, the more likely it is that this situation will continue to occur.
+According to one estimate, 42% of recent layoffs and furloughs could become permanent.
 So, if you find yourself furloughed, it makes sense to start your job search sooner rather than later.

 However, the possibility of a full-fledged layoff is not the only reason to start looking for a new job.
 A furlough can be an opportunity to reassess your career.
 And since many furloughed workers retain their employer-sponsored health insurance and qualify for unemployment compensation, job searching right now might offer a rare chance to do so without sneaking around or losing all financial stability.

 Reexamine Your Job Role and Realize Your Potential

 To prepare for a job search during a furlough, determine what you have to offer employers.
 Then, position your skills and qualifications in a way that will make the best possible impression on hiring managers.